Glycogen storage disease type I: Avoidance of other sugars

-Intake of carbohydrates which must be converted to G6P to be utilized (e.g., galactose and fructose) should be minimized.
+Intake of carbohydrates, which must be converted to G6P to be utilized (e.g., galactose and fructose) should be minimized.
 Although elemental formulas are available for infants, many foods contain fructose or galactose in the form of sucrose or lactose.
 Adherence becomes a contentious treatment issue after infancy.

 Other therapeutic measures

-Persistent elevation of uric acid above 6.5 mg/dl warrants treatment with allopurinol to prevent uric acid deposition in kidneys and joints.
+Persistent elevation of uric acid above 6.5 mg/dl warrants treatment with allopurinol to prevent uric acid deposition in the kidneys and joints.

 Because of the potential for impaired platelet function, coagulation ability should be checked and the metabolic state normalized before surgery.
-Bleeding time may be normalized with 1–2 days of glucose loading and improved with ddavp.
+Bleeding time may be normalized with 1–2 days of glucose loading and improved with DDAVP.
 During surgery, IV fluids should contain 10% dextrose and no lactate.

-A patient with GSD, type 1b was treated with a liver transplant at UCSF Medical Center in 1993 that resulted in the resolution of hypoglycemic episodes and the need for the patient to stay away from natural sources of sugar.
+A patient with GSD, type 1b, was treated with a liver transplant at UCSF Medical Center in 1993 that resulted in the resolution of hypoglycemic episodes and the need for the patient to stay away from natural sources of sugar.
 Other patients have undergone this procedure as well with positive results.
-Although a liver transplant resulted in the resolution of hypoglycemia it did not however resolve the chronic neutropenia and the risk of infection among patients.
+Although a liver transplant resulted in the resolution of hypoglycemia, it did not, however resolve the chronic neutropenia and the risk of infection among patients.